UPB-SysSec/stekruebe-pipeline/README.md

 # Stekruebe Ticket Redirection Large Scale Scanning
 This artifact contains a slimmed-down version of the large-scale scanning setup for detecting session ticket confusion attacks in the wild.
 It has been modified to work with a local dummy server setup to demonstrate the functionality.
+This repository relies on a custom fork of `zgrab2` and `zcrypto` to support the required functionality, which are built using the `build_dependencies.sh` script.

 ## Usage
-The artifact consists of a series of (Python) scripts and Docker containers.
+The artifact itself consists of a series of (Python) scripts and Docker containers.
 ### Requirements
 - Python 3.12+
 - Docker